 The interior is modern and the public is hip (the dressed up kind of people).
 Are you a woman?
 Wear your high heels, otherwise, you’ll be underdressed.
 Despite the strict dress code, the atmosphere here is very cosy.
 In that respect, it is a really good place to get a beer.

 If you have the chance, go to Sky Room on a weekday between 17:00 and 19:00.
 Why?
 Because it’s happy hour then!
 For beer you only pay five dollars, mixed drinks and wine are seven dollars.
 There are also snacks like pizza or calamari, which are marked down from twelve to eight or even five dollars.

 Ideal for: getting a first impression of the city, while having relatively cheap drinks during happy hour.

-Without proper, decent clothing or passport it’s difficult to get in.
+Without proper, decent clothing or a passport, it’s difficult to get in.